reparke/TAC348-Making-Smart-Devices/index.md

 ---

-Welcome to the course page for **ITP 348 - Making Smart Devices: Introduction to Electronics/Wearables**!
-This course is offered by the [Information Technology Program](https://itp.usc.edu/) in the [Viterbi School of Engineering](https://viterbischool.usc.edu/) at the [University of Southern California](https://www.usc.edu)
+Welcome to the course page for **TAC 348 - Making Smart Devices: Introduction to Electronics/Wearables**!
+This course is offered by the [Technology and Applied Computing Program](https://tac.usc.edu/) in the [Viterbi School of Engineering](https://viterbischool.usc.edu/) at the [University of Southern California](https://www.usc.edu)